m0uwz/chatbot-the-architect/data/nlu.md

 - how are you feeling?
 - what's up?

+## intent:insult
+- idiot
+- noob
+- jerk
+- you are stuid
+- you are ugly

 ## intent:joke
 - please tell me a joke
 - a joke please